 Chicken and bacon skewers are sure to become your next grilling obsession!
 These easy skewers feature chicken with a maple balsamic glaze, zucchini, summer squash, and peppers woven together with bacon.
-This post is sponsored by Santa Rita in partnership with Honest Cooking.
+This post is sponsored by Santa Rita.

 Food on a stick is just more fun, right?
 Especially when there’s bacon involved.
 These skewers will be the star of your next cookout.
 Maple syrup, balsamic vinegar, and spices add flavor to the chicken, and the chicken and vegetables are super succulent because they’re nestled in between waves of bacon while they cook.
 The end result is a skewer with a perfect balance of sweet and salty, with plenty of protein and colorful pops of veggies.

 Together with a glass of chilled white wine, these skewers just scream summer, and I recommend Santa Rita 120 Sauvignon Blanc.
 I absolutely love a good wine that doesn’t break the bank, and this one is perfect.
 All its citrusy notes make it super refreshing, the perfect counterpoint to a smoky skewer of grilled goodness.
 I also feel good about this wine because of Santa Rita’s commitment to sustainability–they’re working hard to measure and reduce their carbon footprint and implement technologies that reduce pollution and wasted water.
 Cheers to that!

 These chicken and bacon skewers couldn’t be easier to make.
 First, you simmer a glug of balsamic vinegar and a spoonful of maple syrup with some all-purpose seasoning, salt, and pepper.
 The chicken is tossed in the flavorful glaze.
 If you have time you can stick it in the fridge to marinate for a few hours, but it’s also delicious cooked right away.
 Sometimes you need chicken and bacon on a stick and you need it NOW!